ome/omero-documentation/server/install-windows.rst

       PyTables is available from
       `the PyTables Downloads page <http://www.pytables.org/moin/Downloads>`_.

-   -  *scipy.ndimage* allows larger volumes to be viewed in the `Volume Viewer <products/omero/volume-viewer-in-omero.web>`_.
+   -  *scipy.ndimage* allows larger volumes to be viewed in the :plone:`Volume Viewer <products/omero/volume-viewer-in-omero.web>`.

       See `scipy <http://numpy.scipy.org/>`_.